Best Dive Sites in the Abacos, Bahamas

 Wreck Dives in the Abacos

-People often consider the Exumas to be home to the best wreck dives in The Bahamas, but the Abacos also has some great sunken environments to check out, including the San Jacinto.
+People often consider the Exumas to be home to the best wreck dives in the Bahamas, but the Abacos also has some great sunken environments to check out, most notably the San Jacinto.

-20-50 feet deep, the first US-built steamship was wrecked in 1867 and is now home to more tropical fish than you could imagine as well as some green morays.
-Most of the wreck, which stretches acres because of the rubble, is now coral covered, but you can still see the boilers and some of the stern intact.
+At 20-50 feet below the surface, the first US-built steamship was wrecked in 1867 and is now home to more tropical fish than you could imagine, including some green morays.
+Most of the wreck, which is spread out across acres because of the large amount of rubble, is now coral-covered, but you can still spot the boilers and some of the stern, which remain remarkably intact.

-There is no limit to the amount of time you could spend diving in the Abacos, during your Bahamas yacht charter vacation, let alone the countless other dives in The Bahamas as a whole.
-These living, breathing, underwater wonders are ever-changing, making no two dives the same.
-Along with the dive sites above, here are a few other places to add to your list of best dive sites in Abacos, Bahamas:
+There is no limit to the amount of time you could spend diving in the Abacos during your Bahamas yacht charter vacation.
+These living, breathing, underwater wonders are ever-changing, ensuring that no two dives are ever the same.
+Along with the dive sites above, here are a few other places to add to your list of the best dive sites in the Abacos, Bahamas:

 Guana Coral Caverns

-On the north side of Guana Cay, you could spend days exploring the caverns and tunnels in these coral gardens.
+On the north side of Guana Cay are the Guana Coral Caverns.
+You could spend days exploring the caverns and tunnels in these vast coral gardens.

 The Cathedral

-Close to Scotland Cay, you can dive here to experience an underwater cathedral-like formation.
+The Cathedral, close to Scotland Cay, is a dive site wher you can explore an underwater cathedral-like formation.

 Kristin’s Crannies